baylonp/Tyre-Anomaly-Detection/README.md

 ```

 Here you can see the different layers which the model is composed of.
-First there is the `input layer` that set the shape  decided for the trianing, then the `data_augmentation` layer ( see above ).
-After the rescaling layers there are layers that we didn't meet before.
+First there is the `input layer` that set the shape  decided for the training, then the `data_augmentation` layer ( see above ).
+After the rescaling layers there are layers that we haven't met before.
 What are they?

 - `layers.Conv2D()` this layer applies 16 different filters (kernels) to the images to study all of its features.
-We see hoe later it is applied 2 ore times with 32 and 64 filters to better extract all the features from the pictures.
-Attention shoudl be paid to the type of the activation function, in this cased I used the ReLU (Rectified Linear Unit).
-Activation funtions brings non linearity into the models, since otherwise big models wouuld  be unable to "learn" and aply the rules to never seen complex task, resulting in just linear regression models.
+We can see how later it is applied two more times with 32 and 64 filters to better extract all the features from the pictures.
+Attention should be paid to the type of the activation function, in this case I used the ReLU (Rectified Linear Unit).
+Activation funtions bring non linearity into the models, since otherwise big models would  be unable to "learn" and apply the rules to never seen complex task, resulting in just linear regression models.
 See more [here](https://www.v7labs.com/blog/neural-networks-activation-functions)

 - `layers.MaxPooling2D()` this layer divides the input feature map into a pool of smaller regions (usually squares) and takes the maximum value from each region.
 This operation helps to keep the strongest features while discarding irrelevant information.

-- `layers.Flatten()` It reshapes data, going from a multi-dimensional feature maps into a single dimension
+- `layers.Flatten()`  reshapes data, going from a multi-dimensional feature maps into a single dimension

 ## Let's run it

-Finally, it is time to run it and wait for it finish.
+Finally, it is time to run it and wait patiently for it to finish.

-From the screenshot below, we can see that the model will be trained on a total of 22MLN parameters
+From the screenshot below, you can see that that specific rum will make use of 22MLN parameters to train the model.

 ![Trainable Parameters](https://github.com/baylonp/Tyre-Anomaly-Detection/blob/main/images/Dataset_1856/contouring1.png)

-We compile the code and we choose how many epochs ( the number of time the model will see the data)
+I compile the code and choose the number of epochs ( the number of time the model will see the data)

 ```
 epochs = #epochs